dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-typescript-webpack.md

 Configure Visual Studio to look for npm in the *PATH* environment variable.
 By default, Visual Studio uses the version of npm found in its installation directory.
 Follow these instructions in Visual Studio:

 1. Launch Visual Studio 2019.
-A the start window, select **Continue without code**.
+At the start window, select **Continue without code**.
 1. Navigate to **Tools** > **Options** > **Projects and Solutions** > **Web Package Management** > **External Web Tools**.
 1. Select the *$(PATH)* entry from the list.
 Click the up arrow to move the entry to the second position in the list, and select **OK**.